vaughany/moodle-courseawards/readme.md

 ## Configuration of the Vote block

-The Vote block is the only block which has configuration options.
-These options can only be changed by a site Admin, and affect the block throughout the whole site.
+The Vote block configuration options can only be changed by a site Admin, and affect the block throughout the whole site.

 Either: